gwankyun/CMake/Help/manual/cmake-file-api.7.rst

 ``client``
   Optional member reserved for use by the client.
-This value is preserved in the reply written for the client in the `v1 Reply Index File`_ but is otherwise ignored.
+This value is preserved in the reply written for the client in the `v1应答索引文件`_ but is otherwise ignored.
 Clients may use this to pass custom information with a query through to its reply.

 Other ``query.json`` top-level members are reserved for future use.
 If present they are ignored for forward compatibility.

-v1 Reply Index File
+v1应答索引文件
 -------------------

 CMake writes an ``index-*.json`` file to the ``v1/reply/`` directory whenever it runs to generate a build system.
-Clients must read the reply index file first and may read other `v1 Reply Files`_ only by following references.
+Clients must read the reply index file first and may read other `v1应答文件`_ only by following references.
 The form of the reply index file name is::

   <build>/.cmake/api/v1/reply/index-<unspecified>.json